Raos0nu/E-commerce-platform/CONTRIBUTING.md

-# Contributing to SONU's STORE E-Commerce Platform
+# Contributing to Ecommerce Store E-Commerce Platform

 Thank you for your interest in contributing!
 This document provides guidelines and best practices for contributing to this project.